Film Screening and

 Tabling and information from student groups

-Sustainable design fashion show by UMN Apparel Design students and emceed by Alex Detrick, founder and president of Sol Inspirations, a Twin Cities go-to resource center for eco-fashion and ethical style
+Sustainable design fashion show by UMN Apparel Design and St. Catherine students and emceed by Alex Detrick, founder and president of Sol Inspirations, a Twin Cities go-to resource center for eco-fashion and ethical style

 Fashion Show judge deliberation